SoftInstigate/restheart/docs/docker.md

 # Run with Docker

-RESTHeart public docker image is freely available on [Docker hub](https://hub.docker.com/r/softinstigate/restheart).
+The official RESTHeart's public docker image is freely available on [Docker hub](https://hub.docker.com/r/softinstigate/restheart).
 Have a look at the [Dockerfile](../core/Dockerfile).

 To run both RESTHeart and MongoDB services you can use `docker-compose`.
 Just copy and paste the following shell command: